-Dry version is available if you are not a fan of soupy noodle, Thai style noodle may appear “pale” which could be deceiving from a bowl of insipid noodle.
-Consist of pork slice, meatballs, pork liver, pork minced meat, hard-boiled egg and fried wanton skin.
+Dry version is available if you are not a fan of soupy noodles.
+Thai style noodles may appear “pale” which could be deceiving from a bowl of insipid noodle.
+Consists of pork slice, meatballs, pork liver, pork minced meat, hard-boiled egg and fried wanton skin.

-The flavors here are cleaner and lighter but no less delicious, do enjoy the authentic Thai style noodle the Thai way, try to marinate the noodle with the addition of Thai spices and condiments eg. chili flake, grated peanut, sugar etc are available that perfectly enriches the gourmet experience with the myriad of flavor that please everyone.
+The flavors here are cleaner and lighter but no less delicious.
+Do enjoy the authentic Thai style noodle the Thai way – marinate the noodle with the addition of Thai spices and condiments eg. chili flake, grated peanut, sugar etc that are available and perfectly enriches the gourmet experience with the myriad of flavours.

 Thai Style Chicken Wing $5.0

-Deep fried chicken wing was crispy exteriorly; meat was juicy and tender though flavour could do a bit more depth for a more intense flavour.
+Deep-fried chicken wing was crispy; meat was juicy and tender though flavour could do a bit more depth for a more intense flavour.

 Thai Style Mango salad $5.0

-Shredded Thai green mango marinated with vinegar and fresh chili, served alongside with the roasted peanut and deep fried Ikan Bili, It was all at once mildly spiced, sweet, sour and savoury, the exotic flavours made it a coveted Thai salad that was hearty and comforting.
+Shredded Thai green mango marinated with vinegar and fresh chili, served alongside with the roasted peanuts and deep fried Ikan Bilis, It was all at once mildly spiced, sweet, sour and savoury The exotic flavours made it a coveted Thai salad that was hearty and comforting.

-The important thing of Thailand Street Food is that all the dishes work, it is simple and unpretentious, the chef’s culinary skills to create a nice flavor that accentuate the ubiquitous tastes in each bowl of noodle and present in the Thai traditional rendition is highly commendable.
+The important thing of Thailand Street Food is that all the dishes work, undeniably simple and unpretentious.
+The chef’s culinary skills to created a nice flavour that accentuated the ubiquitous tastes in each bowl of noodle.
 Is it worth for a revisit?
 You bet.

 Thailand Street Food